Back to blog

 Intermittent fasting

-When caloric availability decreases, the NAD+/NADH ratio rises.
-That metabolic signal activates SIRT1.
-De Cabo and Mattson (NEJM, 2019) described how fasting - whether the 16:8 protocol or alternate-day fasting - produces measurable increases in SIRT1 and SIRT3 activity in animal tissue, with human physiological correlates including reductions in CRP and IL-6.
+When caloric availability drops, the NAD+/NADH ratio may shift and modulate energy-response programs.
+De Cabo and Mattson (NEJM, 2019) described how fasting - whether 16:8 or alternate-day fasting - relates to SIRT1/SIRT3 pathways in animal models, with physiological correlates in humans including changes in weight, insulin or inflammatory markers depending on the profile.
+That is not the same as measuring tissue “rejuvenation” in humans.

 The mechanism doesn't operate in isolation: fasting also activates AMPK (which inhibits mTOR) and autophagy.
 Sirtuins are part of that response ensemble, not the only actor.